jakeret/tf_unet/README.rst

         :target: http://ascl.net/1611.002

-This is a generic convolutional neural network implementation following the **U-Net** architecture proposed in this `paper <https://arxiv.org/pdf/1505.04597.pdf>`_ written with **Tensorflow**.
-The code has been developed and used for `Radio Frequency Interference mitigation using deep convolutional neural networks <http://arxiv.org/abs/1609.09077>`_
+This is a generic **U-Net** implementation as proposed by `Ronneberger et al. <https://arxiv.org/pdf/1505.04597.pdf>`_ developed with **Tensorflow**.
+The code has been developed and used for `Radio Frequency Interference mitigation using deep convolutional neural networks <http://arxiv.org/abs/1609.09077>`_ .

-Checkout the *Usage* section or the included Jupyter notebooks for a `toy problem <https://github.com/jakeret/tf_unet/blob/master/demo/demo_toy_problem.ipynb>`_ or the `RFI problem <https://github.com/jakeret/tf_unet/blob/master/demo/demo_radio_data.ipynb>`_ discussed in the paper.
+The network can be trained to perform image segmentation on arbitrary imaging data.
+Checkout the `Usage <http://tf-unet.readthedocs.io/en/latest/usage.html>`_ section or the included Jupyter notebooks for a `toy problem <https://github.com/jakeret/tf_unet/blob/master/demo/demo_toy_problem.ipynb>`_ or the `Radio Frequency Interference mitigation <https://github.com/jakeret/tf_unet/blob/master/demo/demo_radio_data.ipynb>`_ discussed in our paper.

 The code is not tied to a specific segmentation such that it can be used in a toy problem to detect circles in a noisy image.